-You can also update through your Paylocity account at www.paylocity.com.
+You can also update some of the above information through your Paylocity account at www.paylocity.com.

 6.06 EMPLOYMENT OF RELATIVES & NON-FRATERNIZATION

 The employment of relatives is a sensitive issue that could possibly create a conflict of interest situation for the related individuals.
 Hiring decisions and continued employment must be handled in accordance with the following provisions.